AWS GuardDuty

 }

-1. Go to Users, to create an IAM User.
-This user should have permissions to make receiveMessage and deleteMessage calls from the above SQS queue.
-Learn more information about IAM here https://docs.aws.amazon.com/iam/.
+1. Go to Users and create an IAM User.
+This user should have permissions to make receiveMessage and deleteMessage calls from the SQS queue.
+Learn more information about IAM in the AWS documentation.

 Because this IAM User will have access to your data, it is recommended to limit access.